Keurig Dr Pepper Inc. (KDP) upgraded Issued by Wall Street Gurus

 Bernstein gave a rating of “Outperform” to KDP, setting the target price at $40 in the report published on January 20th of the current year.

-After a stumble in the market that brought KDP to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.51% of gains for the given period.
+After a stumble in the market that brought KDP to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -1.59% of loss for the given period.

-During the last 5 trading sessions, KDP rose by +2.63%, which changed the moving average for the period of 200-days by +25.23% in comparison to the 20-day moving average, which settled at $33.41.
-In addition, Keurig Dr Pepper Inc. saw 10.91% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, KDP fell by -0.68%, which changed the moving average for the period of 200-days by +21.78% in comparison to the 20-day moving average, which settled at $34.16.
+In addition, Keurig Dr Pepper Inc. saw 9.38% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading